Important Update – Mediation Now Required for Family Law Cases in Iowa

 Jailey Simpson received her certificate for Comprehensive Divorce & Family Mediation from Crilley Mediation Services.

-Michael Riley received his certificate for Comprehensive Divorce & Family Mediation from Crilley Mediation Services.
+M. John Riley received his certificate for Comprehensive Divorce & Family Mediation from Crilley Mediation Services.

 If you are interested in learning more about the virtual mediation process, and how it can assist in moving your litigation forward in these unprecedented times when court access is limited, please feel free to contact us at Simpson Legal Group, LLC, with any questions you may have.
 We can be reached at (712) 256-9899.